Hexahedron

 | Paolo

-has added much to Humanity and the language of
+has added much to Humanity and to the language of

 a future sustainable

 city.
-He is one of the first to think about the city
+He is first, among contemporary architects to think and speak out strongly for the city

-alternatives to the existing habits.
+different alternative to existing habits.
 He has pursued

 his vision.
 He has employed prototyping